T-Dogg-PO/pokedex/README.md

 ### Search for a Pokemon by Name
 Click on the search box in the top right corner of the page and begin typing out a Pokemon name.
 The list of Pokemon displayed on the page will change with each keypress to correspond to the search results.

-## Technologies Used
-This project was built using vanilla JavaScript (so far at least), and using data from the [PokeAPI](https://pokeapi.co/).